Trustee asks if province slow to fix contaminated soil at Winnipeg school because neighbourhood is poor | CBC News

 "If there was lead contamination in the soil at a school in a more affluent community, would it have taken two years to remove the lead and open the schoolyard?"
 Jennifer Chen asked at the board meeting Monday night.

 "Is this an issue of class discrimination?" she said.
-"Why have provincial politicians kicked the can down the road for so long."
+"Why have provincial politicians kicked the can down the road for so long?"

-The Winnipeg School Division has installed fencing to keep kids off the field since the fall of 2018, after soil tests showed unacceptably high levels of lead.
-The tests were from 2007, but WSD officials only became aware of it that fall, CBC reported.
+The Winnipeg School Division has installed fences to keep kids off the field since the fall of 2018, after soil tests showed unacceptably high levels of lead.
+The tests were from 2007, but school division officials only became aware of them that fall, CBC reported.

 'We're not being noticed'